p2-inc/phasetwo-docs/blog/2024-07-31-keycloak-vs-onelogin.md

 **Winner**

-Keycloak wins in customization and flexibility; OneLogin provides some simplicity without the ability to adapt to specific needs..
+Keycloak wins in customization and flexibility; OneLogin provides some simplicity without the ability to adapt to specific needs.

 ### Scalability and Performance